alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 #### Breadth first traversal

-In a breadth-first traversal, given a starting node, we first visit its neighbors, then their neighbors, and so on.
+In a breadth-first traversal (BFT), given a starting node, we first visit its neighbors, then their neighbors, and so on.

 In a 2D grid, it doesn't favour any direction.
 Instead, it looks like a water ripple.

-The data structure underlying DFT is a **queue**:
+The data structure underlying BFT is a **queue**:

 1. When we visit a node, we push all of its neighbors to the queue.
 As in DFT, each item is a node to visit.
 2. We popleft to get the next node.
 We push allof its neighbors.